killhamster/PyWikiHow/README.md

 #### HTML

 All the parsing functions rely on get_html() to obtain some data to parse and package for you.
 It uses the article ID to retrieve information.
+This function is built into the other parsing functions so it's not necessary to call it unless you want a big hunk of raw HTML.

 ```python
 from whapi import get_html